New Lecture announcement:

 Images from past meetup museum visits and lectures

-The Sharon Fitzgerald, with her Passport Lecture Series, attempts to bring Art History alive in a way you’ve never heard it before.
+The Sharon Fitzgerald and The Art History Channel attempts to bring Art History alive in a way you’ve never heard it before.
 The old antiquated way if looking at a movement, style, or period by itself in a vacuum is replaced by examining art history with a new holistic approach where we examine the interconnectedness of history as a whole.
 By taking a step back to gain a larger perspective while also looking deeper into the social, political, religious and philosophical influences- we will begin to see art in a new light and rethink art history.

 These lectures will also attempt to answer the age old question, “What is Art” and “Who has the right to judge it?”
 What is beauty?
 At what point is something not art?
 When it’s commercial?
 Political?
 Is graffiti real art?
 To be an artist, do you have to make it yourself?